ietf-rats-wg/key-attestation/draft-ietf-rats-pkix-key-attestation.md

 For example, two independent user keys could be reported simultaneously in Evidence.
 Each key is associated with a SPKI (Subject Public Key Identifier).
 The measured values for the SPKI of the respective keys are different.

-To that end, in this specification, the claims are organized as claim sets where each claim is the association of a claim type with the measured value.
-The claim sets, in turn, are organized by entities.
+To that end, in this specification, the claims are organized as collections where each claim is the association of a claim type with the measured value.
+The collections, in turn, are organized by entities.
 An entity represents one of the elements that is observed in the Target Environment.

-Thus, an entity is associated with a claim set.
-The claim set is a collection of claims.
-Each claim is a claim type with a measured value.
+Thus, an entity is associated with a collection of claims.
+Each claim is the association of a claim type with a measured value.

-The grouping of claim sets into entities facilitates the comprehension of a large addressable space into elements recognizable by the user.
+The grouping of claims into entities facilitates the comprehension of a large addressable space into elements recognizable by the user.
 More importantly, it curtails the produced Evidence to portions of the Target Environment that relate to the needs of the Verifier.
 See {{sec-cons-privacy}}.

 ## Attestation Key Certificate Chain {#sec-ak-chain}

-The data format in this specification represents PKIX Evidence and requires third-party endorsement in order to establish trust.
+The data format in this specification represents Evidence and requires third-party endorsement in order to establish trust.
 Part of this endorsement is a trust anchor that chains to the HSM's attestation key (AK) which signs the Evidence.
-In practice the trust anchor will usually be a manufacturing CA belonging to the device vendor which proves that the device is genuine and not counterfeit.
+In practice the trust anchor usually is a manufacturing CA belonging to the device vendor which proves that the device is genuine and not counterfeit.
 The trust anchor can also belong to the device operator as would be the case when the AK certificate is replaced